CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

    `Searching_Part4`.
 Launch the VS Express 2013 software and open the project `Searching_Part4`.

-   Update the action for `btnSeachByName` to allow for partial matches (such as the fifth case in Table 1).
-The table below shows the new excepted output for your project to produce.
+   Update the action for `btnSearchByName` to allow for partial matches (such as the fifth case in Table 1).
+The table below shows the new expected output for your project to produce.

    \vspace{1ex}